IPod Socks: Legacy

 In November 2025, Apple announced the iPhone Pocket, a similar product intended for the iPhone.
 Instead of a sock shape, the iPhone Pocket resembles a knitted bag, designed to be worn around the arm or tied to a purse.
 Like the iPod Socks, the iPhone Pocket comes in assorted colors and has a knitted appearance.
-Unlike the iPod Socks, which were made from cotton, the iPhone Pocket is produced from 3D printing filament.
+The introductory price was US$150 for a short strap version and US$230 for a long strap.
+The short strap version was available in yellow ("lemon"), orange ("mandarin"), purple, pink, teal ("peacock"), blue ("sapphire"), brown ("cinnamon"), and black; the long version was only available in sapphire, cinnamon, and black.